 As the building occupies all of its property to the public sidewalk along Farwell Avenue and Albion Street, no additions are permitted at these locations.
-The roof may not be removed or reconfigured to allow for an addition.
-Should a small addition be contemplated, approval shall be based upon its compatibility with the primary building in terms of window proportion and placement, building height, roof configuration, scale, design, color, and materials.
+The roof may not be removed or reconfigured to allow for additional stories.
+Should a small addition be contemplated, such as a penthouse, approval shall be based upon its compatibility with the primary building in terms of window proportion and placement, building height, roof configuration, scale, design, color, setbacks from the parapet walls and materials.
 Additions must be smaller than the original building and not obscure the historic building.
-The Historic Preservation Commission may consider an addition to the rear or east elevation if the design, scale, materials, proportions and other features are compatible with the historic building and do not dwarf or minimize the historic building.
+The Historic Preservation Commission may consider an addition to the rear or east elevation if the design, scale, materials, proportions and other features are compatible with the historic building and do not minimize the historic building.